Feasibility and stability in large Lotka Volterra systems with interaction structure: Results

-The black markers on the top panels of Figure \ref{verifying_Grilli} show the eigenvalue distributions of the Jacobian $J=\mathbf{x}^{*}A$ where the exact $\mathbf{x}^{*}$ corresponding to each given $A$ is used.
-By comparing the black markers on the top panels with those of the bottom panels, we see that the method of sampling $\mathbf{x}^{*}$ from our distribution of $\mathbf{x}^{*}$ (independently of $A$) to construct $J$ works well in regions where feasibility is guaranteed.
-From the top panels, we see that for $\rho<0$, the bulk eigenvalue distribution of $J$ gets stretched in the $Im(\lambda)$ plane, and for $\rho>0$ in the $Re(\lambda)$ plane.
+\xl{By comparing the black markers on the top panels with those of the bottom panels of Figure \ref{verifying_Grilli}, we see that our method of sampling $\bm{x}^{*}$ independently of $A$ from our distribution of $\bm{x}^{*}$ works well in predicting the eigenvalue distribution of the GLV Jacobian.
+This comparison is conducted in a region where feasibility is almost surely guaranteed.} From the top panels, we see that when the correlation parameter is negative i.e $\rho<0$, the bulk eigenvalue distribution of $J$ gets stretched in the $Im(\lambda)$ plane, and when $\rho>0$ in the $Re(\lambda)$ plane.
 This qualitative effect is consistent with the result of Allesina and Tang \cite{allesina2015stability}.
-It is shown numerically in Supplemental Material VI that increasing $\rho$ decreases the average resilience and probability of stability of the GLV model.
+It is shown numerically in Supplemental Material VI that increasing $\rho$ decreases the average resilience of the GLV model.

-The average maximum outlier eigenvalue is also correctly predicted by our theory, which relies on the assumption of statistical independence between $A$ and our calculated distribution of $\mathbf{x}^{*}$ (see Eqs.(\ref{exx}-\ref{vxxx})), as illustrated in Figure S6 (a).
-However, we note that as can be seen from Figure 3, it fails to capture the maximum outlier eigenvalue observed over multiple realisations.
-This suggests that cross-correlations between the entries of $A$ and $\mathbf{x}^{*}$ may be quantitatively important in calculating the stability of a GLV system for individual realisations.
-As the stability of a system is governed solely by the eigenvalue with the largest real part, a stability analysis of the GLV model must be preceded by means of calculating such an eigenvalue.
-Below, we provide an insight into some possible techniques for calculating the stability of the GLV system.
+The average maximum outlier eigenvalue \gc{(averaged over multiple realisations of the interaction matrix $A$)} is also correctly predicted by our theory, which relies on the assumption of statistical independence between $A$ and our calculated distribution of $\bm{x}^{*}$ (see Eqs. (\ref{exx}-\ref{cxxx})), as illustrated in Figure S6 (a). \xl{However, our theory does not correctly predict the maximum outlier eigenvalue of individual realisations of the GLV Jacobian.
+This suggests that cross-correlations between the entries of $A$ and $\bm{x}^{*}$ may be quantitatively important in calculating the stability of individual realisations of the GLV model.} As the stability of a system is governed solely by the eigenvalue with the largest real part, a stability analysis of the GLV model must be preceded via calculating such an eigenvalue.
+Below, we provide an insight into some possible techniques for calculating the stability of the GLV model \xl{with Allesina and Tang type interaction matrices}.